 During the 20th century, especially after World War II, the interest in the scientific study of the Bay of Bengal flourished.

-Do you have any interesting or fun facts about the Bay of Bengal that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Bay of Bengal?
+Share them in the comments below!